Skip the Headaches and Play at a Legitimate Site.

 Lock Poker, as already mentioned, is an ongoing example.
 They’ve now lost their license in Curacao (weirdly, they were able to keep the license easily over a year after refusing to process customer cashouts) and there’s nothing anyone can do to make sure Lock Poker’s customers have their money returned.
 All we can do is spread the word to the people who are considering signing-up and depositing money to their site.

 The best thing you can do is consider the reputation of the site rather than the jurisdiction since all jurisdictions have had dishonest sites.
-The longer a site has been fully operational, and the less complaints it has generated, the better.
+The longer a site has been fully operational, and the fewer complaints it has generated, the better.
 Essentially, Bovada has been in the online gambling business since 2000 when Bodog.com was founded (the US-friendly operations of Bodog were re-branded as Bovada in 2011), and as mentioned, they’ve achieved an excellent reputation with a high level of customer service.

 But there are advantages to playing at an offshore site, too, and you can legitimately argue that the advantages override the disadvantages.
-Offshore sites place less restrictions on customers, need less personal information and have to compete with lots of other sites (within US states, competition is limited) which forces them to be at their best in order to succeed.
+Offshore sites place fewer restrictions on customers, need less personal information and have to compete with lots of other sites (within US states, competition is limited) which forces them to be at their best in order to succeed.
 There are no geolocation issues either.

 US online gambling is in a transitional phase: after a long wait of legalization, three states have done it, mostly with lackluster success.
 Suggesting geolocation and deposit issues are resolved, revenue streams may grow.
 With online poker, though, most likely at least one of the bigger states has to legalize it and combine player pools with the others to create a meaningful poker economy.